 Jewish Composers of Piano Music

-This is how AI creates work.
+- This is how AI creates work.
 After the first experiment I thought I could do the same for Jewish composers.
-I did this quickly with free ChatGPT but it was a similar prompt (and with the agentic steps of downloading the actual sheet music and making ILL requests.)
+I used a similar prompt (and without the agentic steps of downloading the actual sheet music and making ILL requests.)
+This was more complicated as all of the AI tools pointed out (Jewish ancestry? what are Jewish themes?)
+I will return to the other models when my credits revive but even with gemini, I had to stop asking it to add more composers (credits gone) and so lots of missing names.
+A big database is possible but it takes lots of tokens.